mlabs-haskell/catalyst-funded-projects/Fund9/Embedano/README.md

 ## Progress Reports

+### July 2023

+After a slight adjustment to our final deliverable, team members were able to finalize our 4th and final milestone [https://github.com/mlabs-haskell/embedano/blob/master/MILESTONE-4-TRANSACTION-STREAMING.md].
+We have submitted a closeout report and - pending approval - have successfully closed out the Embedano project.

+Our POA4 and closeout report video is available here: https://youtu.be/LtJn7hsTrAM

 ### May 2023

 Last month, the development branch of the Embedano project was merged into master, and final preparations were made for the milestone 3 app demo.
 The project had recently frontloaded a significant amount of work, so development was relatively slow.
 The PoA was also submitted: